-4.1 Number of Shares.
+- 4.1 Number of Shares.
 Subject to adjustment as provided in Section 14, the maximum number of shares of Stock available for issuance under the Plan shall be 4,400,000 shares, reduced by one share of Stock for each share of Stock granted pursuant to an award under the National CineMedia, Inc. 2007 Equity Incentive Plan after the record date of March 10, 2016.
 Subject to adjustment as provided in Section 14, 500,000 shares of Stock available for issuance under the Plan shall be available for issuance pursuant to Incentive Stock Options.
 Such maximum numbers may be increased from time to time by approval of the Board and by the stockholders of the Company if, in the opinion of counsel for the Company, stockholder approval is required.
-Stock issued or to be issued under the Plan shall be authorized but unissued shares; or, to the extent permitted by applicable law, issued shares that have been reacquired by the Company.

-4.2 Individual Award Limits.
+Stock issued or to be issued under the Plan shall be authorized but unissued shares; or, to the extent permitted by applicable law, issued shares that have been reacquired by the Company. - 4.2 Individual Award Limits.
 Subject to adjustment as provided in Section 14, the maximum number of shares of Stock that may be covered by an Award granted under the Plan (other than Substitute Awards) to a single Participant in any calendar year shall not exceed 500,000 shares.
-The maximum dollar amount that may be awarded (other than Substitute Awards) to a single Participant in any calendar year shall not exceed \$5,000,000.

-4.3 Share Counting.
+The maximum dollar amount that may be awarded (other than Substitute Awards) to a single Participant in any calendar year shall not exceed \$5,000,000. - 4.3 Share Counting.
 The Committee may adopt reasonable counting procedures to ensure appropriate counting, avoid double counting (as, for example, in the case of Substitute Awards or tandem Awards) and make adjustments in accordance with Section 14.
-If the Exercise Price of any Option granted under the Plan, or, if pursuant to Section 12, the tax withholding obligation of any Participant with respect to an Option or any other Award under this Plan is satisfied by tendering shares of Stock to the Company (either by actual delivery or by attestation) or by withholding shares of Stock, the number of shares of Stock tendered or withheld shall be deemed delivered for purposes of determining the maximum number of shares of Stock available for reissuance under the Plan.
+If the Exercise Price of any Option granted under the Plan, or, if pursuant to Section 12, the tax withholding obligation of any Participant with respect to an Option or any other Award under this Plan is satisfied by tendering shares of Stock to the Company (either by actual delivery or by attestation) or by withholding shares of Stock, the number of shares of Stock tendered or withheld shall be deemed delivered for purposes of determining the maximum number of shares of Stock available for delivery under the Plan and will not be available for reissuance under the Plan.
 In addition, shares of Stock repurchased by the Company using stock option proceeds will not be available for reissuance under the Plan.
-In addition, upon stock settlement of SARs, the gross number of SARs originally granted shall be counted as issued for purposes of determining the maximum number of shares of the number of shares actually issued upon such stock settlement.
-Unless otherwise provided for in this Section, to the extent that an Award under the Plan is canceled, expired, forfeited, settled by issuance of fewer shares than the number underlying the Award, or otherwise terminated without delivery of shares to the Participant, the shares of Stock retained or returned to the Company will be available under the Plan.

-4.4 Substitute Awards.
+In addition, upon stock settlement of SARs, the gross number of SARs originally granted shall be counted as issued for purposes of determining the maximum number of shares of Stock available for delivery under the Plan and will not be available for reissuance under the Plan, regardless of the number of shares actually issued upon such stock settlement.
+Unless otherwise provided for in this Section, to the extent that an Award under the Plan is canceled, expired, forfeited, settled by issuance of fewer shares than the number underlying the Award, or otherwise terminated without delivery of shares to the Participant, the shares of Stock retained or returned to the Company will be available under the Plan. - 4.4 Substitute Awards.
 In the case of Substitute Awards, the shares of Stock subject to the Substitute Award shall not be counted against the number of shares reserved under the Plan.